scionproto/scion/doc/BeaconExtensions.md

 - Inter-AS Maximum Bandwidth Information describes the maximum bandwidth available on the inter-AS connections between each AS.
-- Intra-AS Maximum Bandwidth Information describes the smallest maximum bandwidth available on any link that lies on the intra-AS routing path.
+- Intra-AS Maximum Bandwidth Information describes the smallest maximum bandwidth available on any link that lies on the intra-AS routing path, i.e. the path from an interface to the egress interface.

+Bandwidth is measured at the granularity of Kb/s.
 Use cases of such information include:

 - Allows to augment path selection policy, such that unsuitable paths can be